fv1344/GM-Senior-Capstone-Project-SS2020/README.md

 6. Cancel the Navigator window

-7. Import a report template using the Import button in the File tab (GM-Senior-Capstone-Project-SS2020 -> SourceFolder -> SupplementalMaterial -> Power BI -> 'x'.pbit)
+7. Import a report template using the 'Import' button in the File tab (GM-Senior-Capstone-Project-SS2020 -> SourceFolder -> SupplementalMaterial -> Power BI -> 'x'.pbit)